 Thank you for reading this article, my friend, and I hope you found it helpful as you build your own successful career in music. 🙂

-Here is a list of my favorite and most recommended tools and resources that I’ve personally used to get my music streamed over 4,000,000 times on Spotify as an artist.
+Click here to see a list of my favorite and most recommended tools and resources that I’ve personally used to get my music streamed over 5,000,000 times on Spotify as an artist (called Best Friends Club).

 Any of the paid services or tools listed here are most likely affiliate links, so if you do decide to use any of them, I’ll earn a small commission. 🤗

 But in all honesty, these are the exact tools that I personally use, love, and recommend to anyone – including my own friends and family.